Andy-jqa/bioelmo/README.md

 ```
 @inproceedings{jin2019,
   title={Probing Biomedical Embeddings from Language Models},
-  author=author={Jin, Qiao and Dhingra, Bhuwan and Cohen, William and Lu, Xinghua},
+  author={Jin, Qiao and Dhingra, Bhuwan and Cohen, William and Lu, Xinghua},
   booktitle={Proceedings of the 3rd Workshop on Evaluating Vector Space Representations for NLP},
   year={2019}
 }